Obtain, manage and document consents

 Restrictions on the collection and processing of personal data

-Data protection laws, such as the General Data Protection Regulation (GDPR), which is in force since the end of May 2018 and the upcoming Privacy Regulation protect the personal data of users and restrict the collection and processing of such data.
+Data protection laws, such as the General Data Protection Regulation (in force since the end of May 2018), and the upcoming Privacy Regulation, protect the personal data of users and restrict the collection and processing of such data.

 Personal data without consent will be worthless

-Personal information includes all information that relates to a natural person or at least allows you to draw conclusions about a certain person.
-It is also relevant concerning the MarTech sector because it includes online identifiers such as the IP address, cookies, pixels, fingerprinting, web tracking, multi-channel tracking, audience targeting and retargeting.
+Personal information includes all information that relates to a natural person or that allows you to draw conclusions about a certain person.
+Especially relevant is the MarTech sector because it includes online identifiers such as the IP address, cookies, pixels, fingerprinting, web tracking, multi-channel tracking, audience targeting and retargeting.

 What does this mean for website operators?
 In order to legally use the (marketing) technologies integrated on the website and to be able to process the user data, granular consent must be obtained for each individual technology as it is essential for personal data in accordance with Art.
 6 GDPR